afinoblakeb/afino-app/project-docs/PROGRESS.md

 ## Last Updated

-This progress file was last updated on: May 29, 2024
+This progress file was last updated on: March 7, 2024

 ## Build Status

-Last successful build: [Build Number] on [Date]
+Last successful build: Vercel deployment on March 7, 2024